aimer63/fire/data/data_metrics.md

 ## Usage

 The script is run from the command line.
-You can specify the investment horizon, input filename, data frequency, input type, and the name of the date column.
+You can specify the investment horizon, input filename, data frequency, input type, the name of the date column, or use `--tail N` to analyze only the most recent N-year window.

 **Run with a monthly file (price input):**